buildingSMART/IFC4.3.x-development/docs/properties/l/Location2Local.md

 Location2Local
 ==============

-Local x,y coordinates of the point in which Thickness2 is given
+Local x,y coordinates of the point in which Thickness2 is given.